camelCase0/fastapi-trade/README.md

  2. Start containers
     ```bash
     docker compose up -d
  3. Open your web browser and access the application at http://localhost:{PORT}.
+    At http://localhost:{PORT}/docs you can find Swagger documentation